vigi30/Vignesh/README.md

 ### Hey!
-Weolcome to my Github!
+Welcome to my Github!
 If you want to talk about ML/AI or about any topic, Please feel free to message me!

 <!--![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=vigi30&include_all_commits=true&count_private=true&show_icons=true&theme=dracula)